trevormwhite-dev/Lab-2-PCB/README.md

   - Make the ground plane bigger, under the gate driver
   - Move the ADC decoupling caps next to the c2000
   - Flip the Decopoling Caps in critical loop to the front of the board
+  - Rerought signals to ACD to the bottom of the board (pull the banna plug up to avoid the Vout)